mpppk/imagine/readme.md

 # imagine

-Tool for image labeling & management
+A tool for image labeling & management